-Homeowners pay between $50 and $150 for professional showerhead repairs.
-Showerheads may get damaged, clogged with mineral buildups, or leak.
+Homeowners pay between $50 and $150 for professional shower head repairs.
+Shower heads may get damaged, clogged with mineral buildups, or start to leak.
 They may require cleaning around the outside or internally, readjustments, or other repairs like new seals or Teflon tape, depending on the problem.
 You can usually spot a faulty shower head if water is not flowing out of certain nozzles, is spraying in random directions, or is dripping out around the neck of the head.

 To repair your shower faucet professionally, expect to pay between $50 and $200.
 Faucets may need repairs if they are loose, stiff, cracked, or damaged.
 To repair them, a plumber might make some simple adjustments to the faucet’s positioning or apply Teflon tape for minor leaks, or they might patch cracked or damaged areas.

-Repairing a shower hose costs between $75 and $150.
-The hose transports water from the main unit to the showerhead.
+Repairing a shower hose costs between $75 and $200.
+The hose transports water from the main unit to the shower head.
 Hoses get damaged or dirty, which can interfere with the flow of water up to the head.
 So, the hose might need adjusting if there are any leaks present, patching with Teflon tape to cover minor cracks and holes, or cleaning to improve the water flow if deposits are present inside the hose.

-Homeowners pay between $100 and $350 for shower curb repairs.
-The shower curb is the border section between the flower of the shower pan and the bathroom floor.
+Homeowners pay between $100 and $400 for shower curb repairs.
+The shower curb is the border section between the flower of the shower pan;and the bathroom floor.
 It can be found in shower cubicles and prevents water from flooding the bathroom floor.
 Cracks and other damages can occur to the curb, making it less effective, so it might need patching or relining.

-The average cost for professional shower drain pipe repair is between $100 and $400.
+The average cost for professional shower drain pipe repair is between $150 and $400.
 Drain pipes get clogged with hair, mineral buildups, and other items going down the drain when you take a shower, causing water to build up around the pan.
 A repairman or plumber must remove the drain cap and use special tools or products to clear the clogged area to fix this issue.